kunal-parwani/resume/index.md

 #### Responsibilities ||

 * Led a team of 24 high-performing, multi-disciplinary engineers (Quality, Performance, and SRE Engineers) spanning across various geographical locations, managing resourcing and their work pipelines to ensure the delivery of high-quality Internet Banking features on time.
-* Devised and implemented a test automation strategy for web & mobile testing using Webdriver IO (wdio
-\+ Appium) & Cypress that spanned across the entire digital domain resulting in reduced onboarding time by roughly 50% by various teams.
+* Devised and implemented a test automation strategy for web & mobile testing using Webdriver IO (wdio + Appium) & Cypress that spanned across the entire digital domain resulting in reduced onboarding time by roughly 50% by various teams.
 * Formulated, built, and integrated comprehensive quality assurance frameworks, governance guidelines, and robust control measures across the entire platform resulting in a 50% improvement in time to market and customer satisfaction, as evidenced by a 4-point improvement in Net Promoter Score.
 * Guided automation teams on strategy, approaches, and tools for efficient and effective test automation.
-* Cultivated a collaborative environment that empowered people and technology to achieve greater success together.
+* Cultivated a collaborative environment that empowered people, fostered innovation by encouraging new thinking
-* Coached team members to take ownership of their personal development and leverage their strengths.
-* Collaborated with cross-functional teams to identify and resolve issues and ensure seamless product delivery.
-* Fostered innovation by encouraging new thinking and leveraging the latest technology to enhance test automation efficiency and quality.
 * Established and maintained a culture of reliability and resiliency by implementing SRE practices, resulting in a 15% decrease in release-caused incidents.
 * Planned and oversaw the execution of all test disciplines in scope across large, complex end-to-end solutions.
 * Managed the hiring process, including sourcing, interviewing, and onboarding new team members.

 #### Key Achievements ||